-In recent years, the actions of governments around the world have signaled a significant change in attitudes towards cannabis, have either formally legalized medical cannabis access or established government efforts to explore the legalization of medical cannabis access.
+In recent years, the actions of governments around the world have signaled a significant change in attitudes towards cannabis and have either formally legalized medical cannabis access or established government efforts to explore the legalization of medical cannabis access.
 Therefore, opportunities continue to exist for Canopy Growth to operate in jurisdictions where governments have established, or are actively moving towards, a legal framework.
-To support Canopy Growth's continued push toward profitability, operations across global incubator markets have been rationalized and realigned to support an asset-light model.
-Market entry will focus on using our non-infused products to support immediate revenue and establishing Canopy Growth in these markets as a leader in promoting a wellness focused lifestyle.
+To support Canopy Growth's continued push toward profitability, operations across global incubator markets have been rationalized and realigned to support an asset-light model in those markets that are at an early stage of licensing cannabis-based products.
+Market entry will focus on supporting immediate revenue and establishing Canopy Growth in these markets as a leader in promoting a wellness focused lifestyle.